PRECIOUS-Gold edges lower, decline in stock markets limits losses

 The Fed raised U.S. interest rates in December and attention has shifted to how many increases will follow in 2016.
 Rate hikes typically lower demand for non-interest-paying gold while boosting the dollar.

-Among other precious metals, palladium gave up 0.5 percent to $482.8 an ounce, silver lost 0.6 percent to $14.06 an ounce, while platinum fell 0.2 percent to $845.35.
+Among other precious metals, palladium gave up almost 1 percent to $479.76 an ounce, silver lost 0.1 percent to $14.121 an ounce, while platinum fell 0.2 percent to $845.66.
 (Reporting by Naveen Thukral; Editing by Richard Pullin and Joseph Radford)